BioKIC/symbiota-docs/content/user/uploading_data/_index.en.md

 ## Uploading Tips

+* •	If the scientific names in your CSV file include taxonomic authorship (e.g., *Acer circinatum* Pursh), map this field to the Target Field “scientificname.”
+If the scientific names included in your CSV file do NOT include taxonomic authorship (e.g., *Acer circinatum*), map this field to “sciname.”
 * Collection dates mapped to eventDate will be evaluated and validated.
 Illegal dates will be placed in the verbatimEventDate field.
 The majority of the standard date formats are accepted, including Gregorian dates and Excel numeric date format (US only). eventDate will be generated from separate year,month, and day field values.
 If month or day fields are left null, ’00’ values will be used (ex: 1954-03-00, 1965-00-00).
 Month field values can be numeric or text (English or Spanish).
 * Scripts attempt to extract valid date values from verbatimEventDate field when the eventDate field is null.
 Values of ’00’ are used for missing month or day (ex: 1954-03-00, 1965-00-00)